BarelyAStudio/TShirt-site/README.md

 # TShirt-site sample
-a simple project of selling t-shirt using call to action, made for a student client as part of my portfolio into transitioning to developing websites.
+a simple project of selling t-shirt using call to action, made for a student client.

 Used technologies: